Turbulence modeling over riblets via domain transformation: Concluding remarks

 \section{Concluding remarks}

-We develop a model-based framework for investigating the effects of surface corrugation, specifically semi-circular riblets, on skin-friction drag, kinetic energy, and flow mechanisms that lead to the break-down of the linear viscous regime in turbulent channel flow.
-Our approach combines the turbulence modeling technique adopted by~\cite{ranzarjovJFM21} with a domain transformation method that accurately represents corrugated surfaces.
-This approach uses the second-order statistics of velocity fluctuations to modify the turbulent eddy-viscosity of smooth channel flow.
+We develop a model-based framework for investigating the effects of surface corrugation{, in the form of streamwise-elongated riblets, on turbulent channel flow.} Our approach combines the turbulence modeling technique {of~\cite{moajovJFM12}} with a domain transformation that accurately represents {the surface geometry}.
+The turbulence modeling technique uses the second-order statistics of velocity fluctuations to modify the turbulent eddy-viscosity of smooth channel flow.
 As the domain transformation reflects the spatial periodicity of the boundary conditions onto the differential operators, it significantly increases the computational complexity of the harmonic equations that need to be solved for the statistical response of the linearized dynamics.
-To manage this complexity, we introduce the riblet height as a small parameter, enabling a perturbation analysis of flow quantities.
-This approach breaks the dimensional complexity of the governing equations over smaller, more-manageable equations, facilitating the use of more collocation points near the surface of sharp riblets in high-Reynolds-number flows.
+To manage this complexity, we {employ the riblet} height as a small parameter, enabling a perturbation analysis of flow quantities.
+This approach breaks the dimensional complexity of the governing equations over smaller, more-manageable equations {that are of the same size as those in smooth channel flow,} facilitating the use of more collocation points near sharp {tips} in high-Reynolds-number flows.